Professor Women's, Gender, and Sexuality Studies and English

 Old Main, 317

-Sonita Sarker (MA and PhD, UCLA; MA, Kolkata) held the position of chair of Women’s, Gender, and Sexuality Studies; she was chair of WGSS from 2001-2006.
+Sonita Sarker (MA and PhD, UCLA; MA, Kolkata) held the position of chair of Women’s, Gender, and Sexuality Studies; she was chair of WGSS from 2001-2006 and 2008-2009.
 She is professor in WGSS and the English Department.
 Sonita’s research and teaching interests are: feminist and literary theories, cultural globalization as it intersects with nationalism, democracy, post/modernity, and imperialism, and in ‘minoritized’ literatures, with a transnational comparative basis in Western Europe and Asia.

 - Feminist, literary, and cultural theories